 Help: Provides information to frequently dialed numbers and taxpayer service centers.

-The South Carolina Department of Revenue (SCDOR) will host an Manufacturers Tax Seminar on September 4, 2014 from 10am -3pm.
-The seminar will be held at the Columbia Conference Center in Columbia SC.
-Topics to be discussed will include exemptions and exclusions for the manufacturering industry, sales and use tax, SC electronic services and what to expect if you are audited.
+The South Carolina Department of Revenue (SCDOR) will host an Accommodations Tax Seminar on November 5, 2014 from 10am -3pm.
+The seminar will be held at the Courtyard Marriott-Mt Pleasant in Mt Pleasant, SC.
+Topics to be discussed will include accommodations tax and the basic of use tax, sales tax, and liquor by the drink tax.

-The cost for the seminar is $45 which includes seminar materials and lunch.
+The cost for the seminar is $45 which includes all seminar materials and lunch.

 In an effort to ensure that revenue collected as a result of the two percent (2%) accommodations tax are identified and distributed appropriately, the South Carolina Department of Revenue (SCDOR) has created an Accommodations Tax Fact Sheet.